codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 If you want to verify that a session value exists, simply check with ``isset()``::

-	// returns FALSE if the 'some_name' item doesn't exist or is NULL,
+	// returns false if the 'some_name' item doesn't exist or is null,
-	// TRUE otherwise:
+	// true otherwise:
 	isset($_SESSION['some_name'])

 Or you can call ``has()``::